judewang/atom-es6-javascript/README.md

 # es6-javascript

 A collection of commands and ES6 focused snippets for optimizing modern Javascript development productivity.
 It aims to be compliant with [AirBnB's mostly reasonable approach to Javascript](https://github.com/airbnb/javascript).

-*Note: this is a fork of [turbo-javascript](extrabacon/atom-turbo-javascript) that uses arrow functions by default and adds a few more snippets for chai and classes for convenience.*
+_Note: this is a fork of [es6-javascript](https://atom.io/packages/es6-javascript) that uses arrow functions by default and adds a few more snippets for chai and classes for convenience._

 ## Changelog

 **Version 1.0.0**

-- Uses single quotes to comply with AirBnB guidelines
+* Uses single quotes to comply with AirBnB guidelines

 If you need double quotes please downgrade `apm install es6-javascript@0.7.0`